 If you want to communicate with a deaf person, you no need to know American Sign Language.
 Rochester Institute of Technology developed a tip sheet to give five guidelines to communicate with the deaf person.

 - One should acknowledge the fact that the first attempt to communicate with a deaf person will be really uncomfortable and awkward.
 This will lead to interaction progress.

 - Using a pen and paper will be ok.
-The deaf person will appreciate your efforts if you use a combination of communication methods such as hand movements, facial expression, and written words.
+The deaf person will appreciate your efforts if you use a combination of communication methods such as hand movements, facial expressions, and written words.

 - Take your time to connect and communicate.
 Communication is considered the investment of time and effort.
 Be slow while communicating with a deaf person and ask for clarification if required.

 - Vision is the most important tool for a deaf person as they listen with their eyes.
 They use their vision to communicate and receive information.
 So maintain eye contact while speaking, even if they are using the interpreter as maintaining eye contact is a sign of respect.

 - You should use the beginning and end of the conversation as an opportunity to make physical(if appropriate) and visual contact with the Deaf person.
 Especially if they are using an interpreter during the conversation.